 other song and dance acts, all presented by school age kids.
 On the

-doors, go backstage and turn on the lights, and fire the furnace.
-Then
+would open the doors, go backstage and turn on the lights, and fire the

-I would get to uncover the organ console and start the blower.
-My
+furnace.
+Then I would get to uncover the organ console and start the

-uncle let me play around with the organ, with all its colorful stop tabs,
+blower.
+My uncle let me play around with the organ, with all its colorful

-until auditions began.
-I couldn’t play a note but it didn’t matter.
+stop tabs, until auditions began.
+I couldn’t play a note but it didn’t

+matter.
 The sounds totally fascinated me and I wondered what made them.
-When

-the show began I always sat in the front row, just behind the organist, and
+When the show began I always sat in the front row, just behind the organist,

-marveled at that sound.
+and marveled at that sound.
 Oh, that sound!
-But soon after
+But soon after Portland’s

-Portland’s first television station went on the air in 1952, it all ended.
+first television station went on the air in 1952, it all ended.
+Kids stayed

 Always having been interested in all things mechanical and electrical, I started buying amplifiers and other related electronics in kit form from Heath (HeathKit), Knight and Eico—with money I earned delivering newspapers.
 I didn’t know it then, but this was the beginning of the elaborate audio/video system I have today.
 Starting high school in 1955, I immediately joined the stage crew as the only freshman.
 That year at Christmas, an upper classman hosted a party for the stage crew.
 He had just built a new Karlson speaker enclosure from a kit and was proudly showing it off.
 His demonstration music was “Slaughter on Tenth Avenue” from George Wright’s second LP on the Hi-Fi label.
 That instantly brought back all those memories from the Castle Theatre.